opensearch-project/documentation-website/_security-analytics/usage/rules.md

 #### The Visual Editor

 When the **Create detection rule** window opens, the **Visual Editor** is displayed by default.
 The required fields in the **Visual Editor** correspond to the basic fields found in a YAML file formatted as a Sigma rule.
-The description in the steps here point out the correspondence when and where they might not be obvious.
+The description in the steps here points out this correspondence when it might not be immediately obvious.

 1. In the **Rule overview** section, enter a name for the rule, a description (optional), and the author of the rule.
-The rule name in the **Visual Editor** corresponds to [title](https://github.com/SigmaHQ/sigma/wiki/Rule-Creation-Guide#title) in a Sigma rule.
+The rule name in the **Visual Editor** corresponds to [title](https://github.com/SigmaHQ/sigma/wiki/Rule-Creation-Guide#title) in a Sigma rule formatted in a YAML file.
+The following image providers an example of the fields populated.

    <img src="{{site.url}}{{site.baseurl}}/images/Security/overview-rule.png" alt="The Rule overview fields in the Create detection rule window, which include the rule name, description, and author fields." width="50%">

 1. In the **Details** section, enter the log type for the data source, the rule level, and the rule status.
 The **Log type** corresponds to the [`logsource`](https://github.com/SigmaHQ/sigma/wiki/Rule-Creation-Guide#log-source) field (specifically, the `logsource: product` field), while the rule level and rule status correspond to [`level`](https://github.com/SigmaHQ/sigma/wiki/Rule-Creation-Guide#level) and [`status`](https://github.com/SigmaHQ/sigma/wiki/Rule-Creation-Guide#status), respectively.
 Levels in Sigma rules include informational, low, medium, high, and critical.
+The following image provides an example.

    <img src="{{site.url}}{{site.baseurl}}/images/Security/details-rule.png" alt="The Details fields in the Create detection rule window, which include the log type, rule level, and rule status fields." width="40%">